geoffhui/eatsafe/README.md

 Currently, users are able to find restaurants health inspection data through searching restaurants by name, and through google maps, which contains markers to display available restaurants to view.

+This application was created using Android Studio and Java.

 To run this application, clone the eatsafe folder from https://github.com/geoffhui/eatsafe.
 Run MainActivity.java found in "./app/src/main/java/com/example/eatsafe" in Android Studio with a device using API 26.